Part 1 - Death Knell

 Claiomh went on the defensive, his blade was meant to be wielded with two hands, but since he could only use one, his movements were sluggish.
 With each passing moment, he lost more ground.
 The soldiers and bandits fighting around him became mere colours and shapes, blurred when out of focus.

 As Claiomh’s one-handed parries became more and more inefficient, the Oarfish began to land serious hits.
 The lieutenant knew that he would die here if he did not think fast.
 He cursed his useless left arm as Bevelehm slashed him across his left hand.
-Blood flowed freely, but the pain was numbed by the frostbite.
-An idea then came to him.
-If he could not use his left arm to wield his sword, he might as well use it as a shield.
+Blood flowed freely, but the pain was numbed by the frostbite, which gave him an idea: if he could not use his left arm to wield his sword, he might as well use it as a shield.

 Bevelehm continued his assault; years worth of battle experience had given him endurance enough to fight for days on end.
 As he went for a deathblow to Claiomh’s head, the swordsman raised his damaged left arm.
 The war scythe pierced through his forearm, stopping mere centimetres from his face and splattered him with blood.
 He then tensed the muscles of his arm around the blade, which prevented the Oarfish from pulling it back out.
 Unable to free his weapon, a visible look of worry appeared on Bevelehm’s face.
 The red-scaled man drew his dagger in his off-hand once more and prepared for Claiomh to close in for an attack, but the claymore-wielding warrior would not fall for the same trick twice.